hypnoseal/book/src/ch02-00-guessing-game-tutorial.md

 {{#rustdoc_include ../listings/ch02-guessing-game-tutorial/listing-02-01/src/main.rs:print_guess}}
 ```

-This line prints the string we saved the user’s input in.
-The set of curly
+This line prints the string from the user’s input that was saved in the guess
-brackets, `{}`, is a placeholder: think of `{}` as little crab pincers that
+variable.
+The set of curly brackets, `{}`, is a placeholder: think of `{}`
-hold a value in place.
-You can print more than one value using curly brackets:
+as little crab pincers that hold a value in place.
+You can print more than
-the first set of curly brackets holds the first value listed after the format
+one value using curly brackets: the first set of curly brackets holds the
-string, the second set holds the second value, and so on.
-Printing multiple
+first value listed after the format string, the second set holds the second
-values in one call to `println!` would look like this:
+value, and so on.
+Printing multiple values in one call to `println!` would
+look like this:

 ```rust
 let x = 5;